Spouse or Partner Visa

 Spouse visa requirements can be summarised as follows:

-- Relationship – recognised and subsisting marriage or, if you are applying as unmarried partners, evidence of cohabitation for at least two years;
+- Relationship – recognised and subsisting marriage, civil partnership or, if you are applying as unmarried partners, evidence of cohabitation for at least two years;

-- English language – unless you meet the language requirement by being a national of a majority English speaking country or by having graduated from a recognised University where tuition was in English, or unless you are exempt from meeting the requirement – you have to take a test to A1 level (speaking and listening only);
+- English language – unless you meet the language requirement by being a national of a majority English speaking country or by having graduated from a recognised University where tuition was in English, or unless you are exempt from meeting the requirement – you have to take a test at A1 level (speaking and listening);

 - You have to have adequate accommodation in the UK;

 - Financial requirements – income (£18,600) from specified sources or savings (£62,500) unless you are exempt;